 To prevent seasickness, consider taking medication before boarding the tender.

-2. Expect Long Queues for Early Tenders
+2. Expect Long Lines for Early Tenders

 Everyone wants to make the most of their time ashore.
 That’s why many rush to be first in line for the tender boats.